Links to Amazon on this blog are affiliate links*

 The reality that I knew (but didn’t really know at the time), is that things don’t go as planned.
 The schedule doesn’t fall into place until closer to the 3 month mark.
 The first few months there is just this goal…this idea of a schedule.
 There is a basic routine and pattern to the day, but everyone (parents and baby) are figuring things out and finding their rhythm.

-I am so incredibly glad that we chose to follow the path of Babywise.
+I am so incredibly glad that ended up discovering babywise, and that we chose to follow the path.
 I now swear by it and have a huge passion for sharing our success.
 I am a mom that breastfed on a schedule, and I loved every aspect of it.
 Feeding on a schedule helped my supply, helped our baby get full feedings, sleep better, and so much more.

 I knew when I could leave the house and that I wouldn’t get stuck out of the house with a tired or hungry baby.
 The predictability was amazing and comforting.